 |This should not happen after six weeks of wear.|

 Why are prices continually on the rise for practically everything while quality keeps going down?
-Is this the new ploy companies are using these days to boost their bottom line since whatever we seem to buy needs replacing much sooner than years before?
+Is this the new ploy companies are using these days to boost their bottom line since whatever we seem to buy needs replacing much sooner than years before due to inferior products?

 Let me illustrate.
 My guy bought a pair of inexpensive Champion running shoes from Target.
 Instead of wearing them right away, he forgot about them for a while and set them aside in their box.
 Finally, he decided to wear them.
 Everything seemed fine for about six weeks.